alan-turing-institute/data-safe-haven/new_dsg_environment/azure-vms/README-parallel-deploy-using-azure-vms.md

 ## Use a deployment VM to deploy to the Safe Haven
 The VM(s) you want to use may be stopped to save money, so you may need to start the VM(s) you want to use from the Azure Portal
+- Install [mosh](https://mosh.org/) locally for more stable SSH (e.g. via `brew install mosh` on OSX)
-- Connect to the VM using `ssh atiadmin@sh-deployment-0X.westeurope.cloudapp.azure.com` (replacing `0X` with the zero padded number of the deployment VM you want to use and using the password from the `deployment-vm-admin-password` and using the password from the `deployment-vm-admin-password` secret in `dsg-management-test` KeyVault in "Safe Haven Management Testing" subscription)
+- Connect to the VM using `mosh atiadmin@sh-deployment-0X.westeurope.cloudapp.azure.com` (replacing `0X` with the zero padded number of the deployment VM you want to use and using the password from the `deployment-vm-admin-password` and using the password from the `deployment-vm-admin-password` secret in `dsg-management-test` KeyVault in "Safe Haven Management Testing" subscription)
 - Navigate to the folder in the safe haven repo with the deployment scripts using `cd data-safe-haven/new_dsg_environment/azure-vms/`
 - Checkout the master branch using `git checkout master`
 - Ensure you have the latest changes locally using `git pull`